Special Educational Needs and Disabilities Co-ordinator: Miss Faye Lunt

 10. How does the school involve other services in providing for children with SEN?

 The school benefits from the support of SEND Services.
-The SEND advisor visits the school each term.

 The Educational Psychologist visits the school on a regular basis and offers support to staff and works with pupils assessing their individual needs.

 The SENCO liaises, when appropriate, with a network of external support, including Health, Social Care, Inclusion Services, Educational Psychology Service, Speech Therapy, Occupational Therapy, Physiotherapy, advisory teachers for visually and hearing impaired and CAMHS.